 This course surveys the interconnected world of the 21st century.
 The historical roots of present day globalism will be explored focusing on unifying themes.
 The key pillars of globalism will be explored in depth as will its promises and perils.
 This course is the Global Studies core course for the BAAS degree.
-Course must have approval of Senate BAAS Curriculum Committee and Provost, and endorsement from all departments involved.
 Junior standing or consent of instructor.
+GS